 A regular Prayer Group meets weekly to pray and update an intercessory prayer list.
 This list is used in daily prayers of group members.

 Shawls are knitted or crocheted and given to those who need comfort in body, mind or spirit.
 These are blessed during a Sunday service.
 Any one who knits or crochets is invited to make prayer shawls.

-Other special committees are formed from time to time to address specific church programs or needs including Hospitality, Outreach, Landscaping and Communications.
+Other special teams are formed from time to time to address specific church programs or needs including Hospitality, Outreach, Landscaping and Communications.